daiphuongngo/Sentiment-Analysis-Python-SQL-Tableau/README.md

 # **`Data Engineering:`**

-## Creating 2 CSV files from dataset by Batch Processing
+## A. Creating CSV files from dataset by Batch Processing

 As I already have 4 other CSV files from my previous EDA notebooks, including Conversation, Coversation_Information, Customer and Fan Page, now I will generate 2 more CSV files: Intention and Entities from the Conversation filtered with only Customer as Sender.